julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Keep a journal.
 Write what you feel.
 Be honest.
 Magic is messy and personal.

-Learning [How to Make Moon Water and Use It in Magic](/moon-water-magic) is a simple way to begin your witchy journey.
+Learning [How to Make Moon Water and Use It in Magic](/moon-water-magic) is a great way to begin your witchy journey.

-You can also [Start Your Own Witchy Garden](/witch-garden/) if that's your thing.
+You can also [Start Your Own Witchy Garden](/witch-garden/) if getting your hands dirty doesn't scare you.

 ### The Bottom Line